n0npax/n0npax.github.io/archirecture/day0/1st-discussion.md

 # Before making any big decisions let's consider given topics:

 Let's check and mark every single point here.
 Some characteristics may not apply, as stateless application may not need to backup any data.
 In this case answer can be `N/A`.
 Some of features are critical, once other are not, but all of them should be considered and kept as part of design.
+The priority always comes from problem domain.
+You cannot satisfy every characteristic, but there should be an information what was prioritized and why.
+Final list should be short whenever possible.